MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-supported-hardware.md

 <img src="images/Traduci_and_RN52.jpg" alt="Photo of the RN52 Radio on a sled" width="400"/>

 The Traduci requires a 12-pin connector to communicate with any radio module.
 The Audio Sled takes the RN52 module and breaks out the necessary pins to a 12 pin layout.
 These sleds are purchasable via Digilent.
-Click the link above for more purchasng information.
+Click the link above for more purchasing information.
 The schematic is available below.

 ### Audio Sled Schematic ###
 ![Audio Sled Schematic](images/RN52Schematic.png)